stephenkaraga/Developer-Challenge/readme.md

 * Search for a Title by it's name.
 * Display the titles that match the above criteria.
-* Allow the user to pull up detailed information about a selected title from the list
+* Allow the user to pull up detailed information about a selected title from the list.
+* Look in the email we sent you for any additional requirements (if any).

 ## Data